backgroundclouds/CCBblog/_posts/2024-4-30-Myth-of-Intermediation.md

 Then one day in the 2020s, the world had carried forward and arrived into a state of **post-knowledge** and **post-being.**

 ******
 And in this arrival, and exchange of what was called **POST-SENTIENT**, the Market shook.
 And in that shake, nothing changed.
 No knowledge was gleamed.
 No knowledge was left to gleam.
 And everything just stayed on the same track as before.
 Although by this time The Holding Company was a far cry from The Agency it once was.
 It was fat and skinny and skinny all at the same time.
 And it spent most of its time sitting around the machinations of its own creation.
 A large cauldron pot.
-Stopping only to uncurl its finger in the direction The Brand was best to go.
+No one knew what was inside.
+It would stop only to uncurl its finger in the direction, it advised The Brand was best to go.

 And The Brand, never got on well with any of The Holding Companys sur-children, but by this point everyone was accustomed to not speaking much anymore.

-And these days the Rivers of Awareness returned more sales than ever before...

-And these days The Brand received higher amounts of sales than ever before.
-Yet, the wealth had to be thinly spread across a vast array of The Holding Company's descendants—children, nieces, and cousins—diminishing the share each could claim, all under the guise of the so-called Agency Store Myth of Disintermediation.
+And these days the Rivers of Awareness returned more sales than ever before.
+But, the wealth had to be thinly spread across a vast array of The Holding Company's children, nieces, and cousins, and half-sons.
+All of which was of course done under the so-called Agency Store Myth of Disintermediation.